 Plan to Purchase Clothing Locally

 Why risk your good stuff from home when you can buy quality, cheap clothing in Southeast Asia?
-Leave enough room in your suitcase, and consider purchasing items locally from the many local markets and boutique shops.
+Leave enough room in your suitcase, and consider purchasing items locally from the many colorful markets and boutique shops.

-Not only will doing so help the local economy, you’ll end up with some fun souvenirs from that can't be found at home.
+Not only will doing so help the local economy, you’ll end up with some fun souvenirs that can't be found at home.

 Choose Conservative Clothing

-Some clothing may make you more of a target than others.
-If unsure about local customs, opt for light-colored shirts without sexual, political, or religious themes.
+Some clothing may make you more of a spectacle — and target — than others.
+If unsure about local customs, opt for neutral-colored shirts without sexual, political, or religious themes.

 Red and yellow/gold shirts once held political meanings in Thailand, although tourists are mostly exempt and aren’t considered to be choosing a political allegiance.

 As in many cultures, black is often viewed as a funerary color and is not suitable for every occasion.

 Given Southeast Asia's proximity to the Equator, packing a warm item seems like a waste of space.
 But expert travelers in Southeast Asia can attest: the air conditioning on public transportation and enclosed spaces such as malls is often cranked cold enough to cause windows to frost over!